MichaelTien8901/Football-Scores/README.md

 ##Overview

-An app that tracks current and future football matches (soccer, for students in the USA).
+An app that tracks current and future football matches (soccer, for students in the USA)

 What Will I Learn?